MizanPHero/kitchenchronicles-client-side/README.md

 - Loading spinner will load before data load
 - Header, footer, slider, client review added to site
 - Login button generated conditionally based on whether user is logged in or not
+- lazyloader added in RecipeCard and Testimonial card in home section.
+Not added in others components beacuase of lazyloader height makes conflict with responsive image.
+- Private routing is added successfully